2019 State Scientist Day

 For over 30 years, State Scientists have come together to show third- through sixth-grade students the work that real-life scientists do in a hands-on, exciting, fun way!
 The event takes place on the West Steps of the State Capitol on State Scientist Day, an officially recognized day set each year by a Legislative Resolution.

 We have, however, become victims of our own success!
 As State Scientist Day continues to be a wildly popular event, we’ve had to cap the annual number of attendees to 3,000!
 Registration is invitation-only and begins in the Fall.
-If you’d like to join our mailing list to receive the invitation next year, or if you’d like more information, please contact Nadia Compton at or call 916.441.2629.
+If you’d like to join our mailing list to receive the invitation next year, or if you’d like more information, please contact Adam Martinez at or call 916.441.2629.